 There were other meetings though where it became clear that the person I was meeting with didn’t just want to say hello.
 They were serious.
 They wanted to be in business with me.
 Never, ever, did any of these people express an interest in any of my ideas or scripts.
 In every case they had an idea or a book or a magazine article that they wanted to develop with me.
 And by “develop” I mean that they wanted me to figure out how it could be turned into a script and then, with their guidance, sell it to a studio who would pay me, again with their guidance, to write it.

 Here’s how it would work: I’d leave the original meeting with, let’s say, the creative executive from a production company.
 I’d mull over the idea or read the book or article I’d been given.
 If I had a take I’d email or call back the person I’d met with.
-Usually, we’d talk about my thoughts over the course of a few phone calls until the creative executive said something along the lines of, “I think you should come back in and talk about this with the team.”
+Usually, we’d talk about my ideas over the course of a few phone calls until the creative executive said something along the lines of, “I think you should come back in and talk about this with the team.”

 This was my first test and it meant I’d be getting to meet the higher ups.
 Until then I’d just been dealing with a creative executive.
 Now, I’d be meeting with the director of development, perhaps a VP and sometimes, though not always, the boss.
 So, if the name of the production company was, “Joe Blow Pictures”, Joe himself might be there.